 Clinica Tepati operates under a three part mission of healthcare, education, and advocacy.
 Clinica Tepati provides basic healthcare services and health education to the underserved Latino community.
 Undergraduate and medical students learn first-hand clinical experience in a respectful environment that fosters educational exchange and helps each student become a conscientious and compassionate individual.
 Additionally, Clinica Tepati provides both students and patients with positive Latino role models and mentors working as healthcare professionals.
-Finally, Clinica Tepati volunteers go beyond providing the standard of care to become advocates for recent immigrant patients by serving as both linguistic and cultural interpreters and by providing a voice for these individuals.
+Finally, Clinica Tepati volunteers go beyond providing the standard of care by being advocates for recent immigrant patients, serving as both linguistic and cultural interpreters.

 Clinica Tepati seeks to provide basic healthcare services to the underserved communities of Sacramento and its surrounding areas, including but not limited to health screening, health education, primary care and patient advocacy.
-These services are delivered in an atmosphere appropriate to the needs of the community and the patient in a multilingual/multicultural setting.
+These services are delivered in an atmosphere appropriate for the needs of the patients in a multilingual/multicultural setting.
 It is the clinic’s goal to provide the proper direction toward necessary fundamental changes in the current health care system.

 The majority of our patients are recent immigrants who feel like they do not have a voice.
 We see it as our duty to be their voice.
 Our volunteers work tirelessly to ensure that the struggles of our patients are understood and manifest to the general public, specifically in the Sacramento area.
 This includes, but is not limited to, advertising, lobbying, contacting local businesses and corporations, and reaching out to those in positions of power to effect change for our community.
 We are also advocates for the advancement of Latino physicians and healthcare professionals who will provide culturally-sensitive services to underserved communities.
 Our advocacy stems from the belief that healthcare is an inherent right for all people.

-The Sacramento Bee recently published an article featuring Clinica Tepati, our Chairwomen, Daisy Manzo, one of our Officers, Jose Acosta, and one of our patients, Martha Placencia.
+The Sacramento Bee recently published an article featuring Clinica Tepati, a past Chairwoman, Daisy Manzo, one of our past Officers, Jose Acosta, and one of our patients, Martha Placencia.
 The article highlights the need for future physicians that will continue to serve as advocates for the underserved Latino population.
 Check out the article in the link below!

-Our Executive Administrator, Michael (pictured), met with the deans, educators, and administrators of local colleges universities in Sacramento to collaborate on the development of the Sacramento City College STEM Equity and Success Initiative (SESI).
+One of our past Executive Administrators, Michael (pictured), met with the deans, educators, and administrators of local colleges universities in Sacramento to collaborate on the development of the Sacramento City College STEM Equity and Success Initiative (SESI).
 This program will assist K-12 students in a pathway to college, including universities such as UC Davis and CSUS, and support community college and transfer students in earning their degrees.
 SESI aims to increase the number of Latino (including DACA and immigrant students) and low-income students in the fields of science, technology, engineering, and math.
 We are proud to be working with such a great program!

 (Pictured: Michael Flores and Jim Collins, the Sacramento City College Dean of Science & Allied Health)